Sexual Health and You:

 • Unusual discharge from the penis or vagina

-• Unusual bleeding from the vagina, particularly if this happens after sex and/or between your periods
+• Vaginal bleeding after sex or between periods

 • Painful urination

-• Growths, sores or blisters around the genitals or anus
+• Growths, sores, or blisters around the genitals or anus

-• Itching around the genitals
+• Itching or discomfort around the genitals

-Myth: Every method of contraception can protect against STIs
+Myth: All contraception protects against STIs

 What should I do if I have a sexual health concern?

-We can help with any of the following:
+We can help with:

-• contraception and family planning
+• Contraception and family planning

-• certain STI treatments
+• Certain STI treatments

-• uncomplicated urinary tract infections
+• Uncomplicated urinary tract infections

 Share